rjreed/sketchdb/README.md

 - [sketchdb.filter](#filter)

 ### <a name="list_tables"></a> sketchdb.list_tables
-Inserts a new row into a given table in the database.
+List the tables in the database in array format.

 **Syntax:**
 ```javascript